odoo-ps/psae-btco/docs/exercises/flower_shop_7.md

 Sally wishes to expand her business across multiple warehouses.
 She wants to fetch and maintain daily weather updates at the location of each warehouse.

-As part of this case study, we will be using [Open Weather Map API](https://openweathermap.org/) to get the weather data.
+As part of this exercise, we will be using [Open Weather Map API](https://openweathermap.org/) to get the weather data.

 Note: the free API provides only 2 types of call - current weather data and 5-day forecasts with a step of 3 hours.
 Also, we can only make up to 60 API calls per minute.